 video link means facilities that enable, at the same time, the convenor and other people present at a pre-hearing conference to see and hear a person at another place and vice versa.

-10. Appointment of convenors
+10. Convenors, appointment of (Act s.
+136)

 For the purposes of section 136 the President may appoint as a convenor —